 Betting on the Super Bowl has become as American as apple pie.
 But I’ll bet (ha-ha) you don’t really know how much is wagered.
 I didn’t.
 Ready for this?
 In 5 of the last 8 years, the Nevada handle (the total amount of money wagered on an event over a period of time) has topped $90 million.
 90 MILLION DOLLARS!
 That’s a lot of pie.

 Now if you think bets are only placed on the outcome of the game, you need to catch up.
-According to Superbowl360.com, there are four main categories in which you can ante up:
+There are four main categories in which you can ante up:

 Point Spreads – This is a very popular style of football bet where you wager on a team covering a given point spread.
 For example, if the New York Giants were given a spread of +3.5 in the Super Bowl, they’d need to lose by less than three points or win the game in order for their bettors to win.